-This commitment to combat homelessness in Hobart by the Tasmanian Government has taken the form of the New Bethlehem House, which will be operated by the St Vincent de Paul Society when it is completed in mid-late 2023.
+This commitment to combat people experiencing homelessness in Hobart by the Tasmanian Government has taken the form of the New Bethlehem House, which will be operated by the St Vincent de Paul Society when it is completed in mid-late 2023.

 The St Vincent de Paul Society has always maintained that a cooperative approach between governments, the private sector, and the not-for-profit sector is by far the best way to achieve positive, sustainable outcomes for people in need.
 The New Bethlehem House is a significant example of this philosophy in practice.

 Once completed, New Bethlehem House will offer an additional 50-bed crisis and transitional accommodation, modern facility on the former Waratah Hotel carpark site.